goodekat/LIME-diagnostics-paper/README.md

 | Axis tick labels                                         | 5.5 pt    |
 | Facet labels (general)                                   | 5.5 pt    |
 | Legend labels                                            | 5.5 pt    |

+Note: The only figure that does not follow these values is Figure 11 where the facet labels were set to font size 5 (Helvetica) in order for them to fit appropriately.